smitgd/docker-scripts-asuswrt-merlin/README-linux.md

 Download the desired Ubuntu Xenial ISO file.
 A full desktop version or a server version can be installed.
 A third smaller ISO file that does most of the install via the internet is also available and installs the server version.
-It can be found by seaching for "ubuntu xenial mini.iso".
-The larger desktop and server ISO's can also be found by seaching for "ubuntu xenial iso".
+It can be found by searching for "ubuntu xenial mini.iso".
+The larger desktop and server ISO's can also be found by searching for "ubuntu xenial iso".
 Be sure to download the 64-bit ISO for the selected version.

 Go to VirtualBox site and download and install the 64-bit version for Windows,